km4391/Triple-Press/README.md

 # Triple-Press

-Mints out your IBKR Stock Portfolio three times by creating a Powerpoint / Word Document and Spreadsheet
+PRINTS your IBKR Stock Portfolio by creating a Powerpoint / Word Document and Spreadsheet via a call to the custom Trader Workstation API